oliviali11/cv_project/README.md

 Analysis

 - **plot.py/**
-  - Creates plot of model architecture versus robustness accuracy for the 4 attacks (in legend)
+  - Creates plots of model architecture versus robustness accuracy for the 4 attacks (in legend)